 What effect does consuming natural (ruminant) vs. synthetic (industrially hydrogenated) trans fatty acids have on LDL-, HDL- and Non-HDL cholesterol?

-Limited evidence is available to support a substantial biological difference in the detrimental effects of industrial trans fatty acid (iTFA) and Ruminant trans fatty acid (rTFA) on health when rTFA is consumed at seven to ten times the normal level of consumption.
+Limited evidence is available to support a substantial biological difference in the detrimental effects of industrial trans fatty acids (iTFA) and ruminant trans fatty acids (rTFA) on health when rTFA is consumed at seven to ten times the normal level of consumption.

-Three studies were reviewed to determine the effect of ruminant (rTFA) vs. industrially-produced trans fatty acid (iTFA) on low density lipoprotein cholesterol, (LDL-C), high-density lipoprotein cholesterol (HDL-C) and nonHDL-C: One non-systematic reviews and two randomized controlled trial (RCTs).
+Three studies were reviewed to determine the effect of ruminant (rTFA) vs. industrially-produced trans fatty acids (iTFA) on low-density lipoprotein cholesterol, (LDL-C), high-density lipoprotein cholesterol (HDL-C) and nonHDL-C: One non-systematic reviews and two randomized controlled trials (RCTs).

-It is well-documented that synthetic Synthetic-industrial trans fat adversely effects LDL, HDL and non-HDL-C, but evidence is very limited that natural ocurring Ruminant trans fat at levels typically consumed have any effect on cardiovascular disease (CVD) or coronary heart disease (CHD) risks.
+It is well-documented that synthetic iTFA adversely effects LDL-C, HDL-C and non-HDL-C, but evidence is very limited that natural ocurring rTFA at levels typically consumed have any effect on cardiovascular disease (CVD) or coronary heart disease (CHD) risks.
 Based upon the results of two, small, well-designed crossover studies (Chardigny et al, 2008; Motard-Belanger et al, 2008), high intakes of rTFA (10.2g-12g per day) do not show consistent and different effects from synthesized iTFAs.
 One small RCT (Chardigny et al, 2008) found rTFA intake compared to iTFA intake increased both LDL-C and HDL-C in women, but not in men.
-This finding does not allow for a conclusion that there is any change in risk between iTFA and rTFA, since these lipid changes should not change the cardiovascular disease risk appreciably.
+This finding does not allow for a conclusion that there is any change in risk between iTFA and rTFA, since these lipid changes should not change the CVD risk appreciably.

-Jakobsen et al, 2006 reviewed three prospective cohort studies, one case-control and one descriptive study using coronary heart disease end-points and reported no significant (NS) difference in associations between Ruminant trans fat and Synthetic-industrial trans fat, corroborating the studies evaluating their effect on lipids and lipoproteins.
+Jakobsen et al, 2006 reviewed three prospective cohort studies, one case-control study and one descriptive study using CHD end-points and reported no significant (NS) difference in associations between rTFA and iTFA, corroborating the studies evaluating their effect on lipids and lipoproteins.
 Omen et al, 2001 confirmed these findings in a cohort of 667 Dutch men.

-Motard-Bélanger A et al, 2008, in a positive quality double-blind, randomized, crossover controlled feeding trial that compared the effects of Ruminant trans fat and Synthetic-industrial trans fat on plasma LDL concentrations and other cardiovascular disease risk factors.
+Motard-Bélanger A et al, 2008, in a positive quality double-blind, randomized, crossover controlled feeding trial that compared the effects of rTFA and iTFA on plasma LDL-C concentrations and other CVD risk factors.
 Thirty-eight male normolipidemic Canadian subjects (36 white and two black) were fed four experimental isoenergetic diets each lasting four weeks.
 The following diets were tested:

 - High rTFA (10.2g per 2,500kcal)